1. Home

 Day-to-day tasks

-• give information about the history, purpose and architecture of a site
+• give details about the history, purpose and architecture of a site

-• answer questions and suggest other places to visit
+• answer visitors' questions and give advice on other places to visit

 Working environment